cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

   While taking classes in JavaScript, I was asked to code in Ruby for a customer we were working with.
 Coming from a Java background at first it was a little difficult but the more i learned about it, the more i fell in love with it.
-question2: What is the name of the book you co-authored?
+question2: What is the name of the Ruby  book you co-authored?
 answer2: >-
   The Well-Grounded Rubyist: Covers Ruby 1.9.1 by David A. Black and by III Joseph Leo